mjstrobl/FREDA/README.md

 - subjects: indexes of entities
 - objects: indexes of entities
 - response: 1 for relation holds between subjects and objects, 0 if not (subjects and objects irrelevant)

+FYI in case a model is trained on these datasets, which takes a single subject/object pair as input (that's what we did in the paper): Since there are potentially multiple subjects and objects, as well as each entity may contain multiple positions, many more samples for model training can be extracted from these datasets than just the ~500 sentences, which are annotated per relation.

 # Acknowledgements